One of the fat loss agents I’ve kept in my toolbox for many years is the popular asthma treatment Albuterol.

 It’s no wonder that as early as 2009, people were attempting to create an oral slow-release formulation of Albuterol and make it the next blockbuster drug for obesity!

-Having spoken in a more general matter about drugs like Albuterol, I want to briefly show you the literature examining this specific medication.
+Having spoken in a more general matter about drugs like Albuterol, I want to briefly show you the literature for Albuterol and weight loss.

 In a randomized, double-blind, crossover study examining 8 healthy men and women (18-50 years old), energy expenditure was almost 5 times higher with 100 mg caffeine and 4 mg albuterol compared to 100 mg caffeine on its own.
 [NOTE: this website simplifies the study findings into easy-to-read bites]